srcfl/srcful-documentation/docs/energy-gateway/compatible-inverter/overview.md

 We add inverters and update the table below continuously.

+✅ - Supported
+❌ - Not Supported
+🔜 - To be evaluated

 | Inverter    | Support for PoSRC | Support for PoCTRL | Status         | Link to Support              |
 | ----------- | ----------------- | ------------------ | -------------- | ---------------------------- |
 | Sungrow     | ✅                | Partial support    | Evaluating     | [View Details](sungrow.md)   |